jrasmusson/ios-professional-course/Bankey/4-AccountSummary/README.md

 U R HERE

-### Making the tile dynamic
+## Making the tile dynamic

 Now this is nice, but what would be really nice is if we could re-use this account tile view for different types of accounts.

 Turns out we can.
 We just need to give it a way to determine what account type to display, and then give it the neccessary details.

 Enums are really good for this.
-Let's start by defining an account type, and then seeing what data we need to vary.
+Let's start by defining an account type, and then seeing what data we need to vary by type.

 Discussion